jobapis/jobs-common/README.md

 ## Getting Started ##
 * Run `composer update`
-* Check out the examples folder to see an example of the api library at work.
+* Check out the example.php file to see an example of the api library at work.

 #### OR ####